explore

 Read-only codebase discovery agent that maps files, symbols, entry points, and dependency relationships.

-The explore agent answers "where does X live?" before any other agent touches code.
-It runs broad-to-narrow parallel searches across the repo and returns a structured report of file paths, symbol locations, and call-graph relationships.
-Because it is strictly read-only, it is safe to run at any point in a workflow without risk of side effects.
+The explore agent answers one question: where does X live?
+It runs first, before any other agent touches the code, fanning out broad-to-narrow parallel searches across the repo and handing back a structured report of file paths, symbol locations, and call-graph relationships.
+And because it only ever reads, it's safe to drop into any point of a workflow with zero side effects.

 Role